openwallet-foundation/safe-wallet-sig/docs/safe-wallet-guide.md

   - External unlocking mechanism, like hardware key, 3 points
 - Frequency of the unlocking requirement
   - Only while opening,1 point
-  - Each time the wallet loses focus, 2 points (this has to be reviewed for the cases that copy & paste is required)
+  - Each time the wallet loses focus, 2 points (this has to be reviewed for the cases that copy and paste is required)
   - Each time the device (smartphone) is locked or suspended, 1 point
   -
 Multiple layers of unlocking.
 Whenever advanced or higher level of assurance operations require additional unlocking: